nealcrook/nascom/nascom4/cpm/README.md

 * reboot and ensure SDcard is accessible and that drives A, B are SDcard and C, D are floppy

 Works!!
 Now, with map80nascom emulator, 1st floppy (file) is 1st floppy drive: drive C.

+next..

+how to select disks..

+could store a 4-bit code for each disk, the DISK_ID

+$84 for drive 0  $a4         $c4       $e4
+$8c              $ac         $cc       $ec
+$94              $b4         $d4       $f4
+$9c              $bc         $dc       $fc for drive f

+can incorporate the base address and disk ID into a single byte:  nice! but how to find the location from the SDMOUNT utility?

+can find BDOS but want to distinguish when XRUN is in progress

+..
+Added 4 bytes to the BIOS workspace.
+Can find it at a fixed offset from the start of the BIOS.